pgurung0610/minimum_set_cover/README.md

 # Minimum Set Cover
 This is a Java implementation of a backtracking algorithm for the minimum set cover problem.

-The input is a set of elements (elementsToBeCovered) and a set of subsets of those elements (subsetsOfElementsToBeCovered).
-The output is the smallest subset of subsetsOfElementsToBeCovered that includes every element of elementsToBeCovered.
+The input is a set of elements (elems) and a set of subsets of those elements (subElems).
+The output is the smallest subset of subElems that includes every element of elems.

-# Requirements
-- Java SE 11

 # Instructions
 After cloning the repository, compile and run SetCover.java